AmanSuryavanshi-1/Namaste-React/Code/Notes.md

   * You do not have to push dist and .parcel-cache to your github as these files gets generated again if it gets deleted it will get downloaded again same happens in case when hosting on a server
   * So you can add dist and .parcel-cache to your .gitignore

+# 21.2) VITE

+> 1. Role in Making React App Faster:
+        -> Both Vite and Parcel play important roles in making React apps faster by optimizing the development/build process.
+        -> However, Vite is specifically designed with a focus on speed during development by leveraging native ES Module support in modern browsers.

+> 2. Dev Build Creation:
+        -> Both Vite and Parcel create development builds, but Vite's development server is optimized for speed and efficiency during development.

+> 3. Local Server:
+         -> Both Vite and Parcel create local development servers to serve the application during development.

+> 4. Hot Module Replacement (HMR):
+        -> Both Vite and Parcel support HMR, allowing for real-time updates to the application without full page reloads during development.

+> 5. Build Speed:
+        -> Vite aims to provide faster builds, especially during development, by leveraging caching and optimized file watching mechanisms.

+> 6. Differential Bundling and Tree Shaking:
+        -> Both Vite and Parcel support tree shaking to remove unused code, but Vite may have more advanced optimizations such as differential bundling for better support in older browsers.

+> 7. Error Handling:
+        -> Both Vite and Parcel provide error handling features to help developers identify and resolve issues during development.

+# 21.3) Parcel vs vite

+>Feature              Vite                       Parcel
+Development Speed     Fast	                     Slower Browser Support	      Limited(modern browsers)	 Wider Customization         Less	                     More Maturity	            Newer	                     Mature Ease of Use           Simple	                 Zero-configuration Production BuildSize Smaller                    Larger(bundles all dependencies)

+> Parcel weakness:-

+      -> Slower development server: Can be slower than Vite, especially for larger projects.
+      -> Bundling overhead: Bundles all dependencies by default, which can lead to larger production builds.

+>Parcel Strengths:-
+      -> Broad browser support, customization, zero-configuration, maturity

+> Vite Weakness:-

+      -> Limited browser support: Primarily targets modern browsers that support ES modules.
+Transpilation for older browsers is required.
+      -> Less customization: Offers fewer configuration options compared to Parcel.
+      -> Newer tool: Has a smaller community and ecosystem compared to Parcel.

+> Vite Strengths:-
+      -> Key Strengths	Speed, performance, simplicity, modern focus

    # EP3
-    - *npx parcel index.html* will create a development build for us and host it on localHost
-    - NPX means u r executing a NPM package.
-In this case npm package is parcel and giving source file as index.html
-    - to make it easier we will write a script so we don't have to write ours *npx parcel index.html* to initiate our project again and again.
+    -> *npx parcel index.html* will create a development build for us and host it on localHost -> NPX means u r executing a NPM package.
+In this case npm package is parcel and giving source file as index.html -> to make it easier we will write a script so we don't have to write ours *npx parcel index.html* to initiate our project again and again.
-    - And that script will be created in package.json in script tag
+    -> And that script will be created in package.json in script tag

     ```JSON
     "scripts": {
     "start": "parcel index.html", //dev mode
     "build": "parcel build index.html", // build mode
     }
     ```
-    - now we can just write parcel index.html
+    -> now we can just write parcel index.html
-    - exactly same as npm run start (it is also calling npx parcel index.html behind the scenes)
-    - in that case we can just write npm start or npm run start both will start the project.
+    -> exactly same as npm run start (it is also calling npx parcel index.html behind the scenes) -> in that case we can just write npm start or npm run start both will start the project.

 # HOW TO INITIATE A PARCEL APP